 India has always been a popular backpacker destination.
-However, up until recently accommodations for backpackers were limited to cheap guest houses.
+However, up until recently accommodations for backpackers were limited to cheap guesthouses.
 This is dramatically changing with authentic, quality backpacker hostels popping up all over India.
-These hostels also attract young Indian travelers, creating a true international backpacker scene that brings together people from all over the world.
+These hostels also cater to young Indian travelers, creating a true international backpacker scene that brings together people from all over the world.
 They are a boon for solo travelers as well -- particularly women, as many of the hostels have female-only dorms.
-Here's where to go and stay.
+Here's where to go, and stay.

 Anjuna Beach, Goa

-If you're heading to Goa but are not sure which beach to choose (there are a lot of them, and they're all different), Anjuna stands out because of its sociable backpacker hostels.
+Heading to Goa but not sure which beach to choose (there are a lot of them, and they're all different)?
+Anjuna, in north Goa, stands out because of its bountiful backpacker hostels.
 This beach was once home to Goa's hippies.
 These days it's more famous for its Wednesday flea market and Curlies beach shack.
 Prison Hostel, where guests are "inmates", is ideal for party people.
 Anjuna by Roadhouse Hostels, Red Door Hostel, the Funky Monkey, the Lost Tribe Hostel, and Bricks & Bamboo are also popular.
 There are manyf others to choose from as well.